 - 1 medium yellow onion thinly sliced

-- 3 mushrooms thinly sliced (optional; any mushrooms of your choice)
+- 3 mushrooms thinly sliced (any mushrooms of your choice)

 - 2 stalks green onion cut into 1 inch pieces

-- Make the japchae sauce:Mix together all the ingredients for the sauce until combined.
-Set aside.
+- Make the japchae sauce:Mix together all the ingredients for the sauce and set aside.

-- Cook the japchae (sweet potato) noodles:In a large pot of boiling water, add the japchae noodles and boil until the noodles are cooked through and no longer starchy and white in the center, about 12-15 minutes.
-Make sure to stir occasionally to prevent the noodles form sticking together.*Different brand japchae noodles may vary in cook time.*
+- Cook the japchae (sweet potato) noodles:In a large pot of boiling water, add the japchae noodles and boil until the noodles are cooked through, about 10-15 minutes depending on the brand.
+Stir occassionally to prevent the noodles from sticking.

-- Once the sweet potato noodles are cooked, drain it immediately and thoroughly rinse with cold water until completely cooled.
-Drain the noodles well and transfer to a large mixing bowl.Optional: Use a pair of kitchen sheers to cut the japchae noodles into shorter pieces for ease of eating.
+- Once the sweet potato noodles are cooked, drain it immediately and rinse thoroughly with cold water until completely cooled.
+Drain the noodles well and set aside.Optional: Use a pair of kitchen sheers to cut the japchae noodles into shorter pieces for easier of eating.

-- Make the egg crepe:While waiting on the japchae noodles to cook, heat a large nonstick pan over medium heat.
-Add a small amount of oil and pour in the beaten eggs.
-Tilt the pan to spread the egg into a thin layer.
-Cook the eggs until the bottom is set, then flip and cook the other side briefly.
-Remove from the pan and let cool for a moment.
+- Make the egg crepe:In a large nonstick pan over medium heat, add a small amount of oil.
+When the oil is hot, pour in the beaten eggs.
+Tilt the pan to spread the egg into a thin layer and cook until the egg crepe is set on the bottom.
+Flip the egg crepe and and cook the other side briefly.
+Remove from pan and let it cool until comfortable to handle.

-- Once the egg is cool enough to handle, fold it in half and cut the egg crepe into thin slices.
-Add the egg to the japchae noodles.
+- Once the egg crepe has cooled, fold it in half and cut the egg crepe into thin strips.
+Set aside until needed.

-- Cook the beef (or pork):Heat the same nonstick pan with a small amount of oil over medium high heat.
-Add the beef and lightly season with some salt and pepper.
-Sauté the beef until cooked through, about 4 to 5 minutes.
-Add the beef to the bowl of japchae noodles.
+- Cook the beef (or pork):In the same pan over medium high heat, add a small amount of oil.
+When the oil is hot, add the beef and lightly season with some salt and pepper.
+Sear the beef until golden brown and cooked through, about 4 to 5 minutes.
+Remove from pan and set aside.

 - Serve:Portion the japchae or serve it family style with a sprinkle of sesame seeds.
-This can be enjoyed warm, at room temperature, or slightly chilled.
+Japchae can be enjoyed hot, warm, room temperature, or slightly chilled.